zhaowenlan1779/portbot/README.md

 1. Put this script in the PORT_TO repo
 1. Open shell.
 Windows: powershell/cmd/WSL Bash (given that you have ruby and git installed there); Linux: bash/sh; macOS: Terminal.
 Do not use Git bash or MSYS shell.
 They seem not to work and are super slow running Ruby.
 1. Run `ruby ./portbot.rb`
-1. Enter the PR number you want to port, resolve conflicts if any...
+1. Enter the PR number you want to port, resolve conflicts if any.
 1. Enjoy!